When you are looking for things to do in Washington, DC, images of monuments, museums, and government buildings probably come to mind.

 11. Hop on a boat ride in Georgetown

 Summertime is the perfect time to go boating, and Georgetown offers plenty of options.
-From boozy cruises to simple tourist boats, there’s something for every kind of visitor here.
-There are many tour companies that offer boat tours in DC, and you can learn more about each one here.
+From boozy boats to elegant dinner cruises by the DC skyline, or simple tourist water taxis, there’s something for every kind of visitor here.
+There are many tour companies that offer boat tours in DC.

 13. Explore the historic fish market